Naomi Nagy

 Learning the skills

 This course is organized to lead students through the steps of a variationist sociolinguistic research project, from conceptualizing a research question, through selecting appropriate data, coding and analyzing it, interpreting the results, and writing up and presenting the findings.
 Each HW assignment focuses on one stage of data preparation or analysis.
-By completing the sequence of assignments in the course, students will work through the different skills needed for the project.
+By completing the sequence of assignments in the course, students will work through the skills needed for the project.
 Analysis of languages in addition to English will be encouraged, as an important step toward documenting variation in minority, endangered and under-resourced languages.

-As the exact skills and resources needed will vary according to students' choices about the project, assignments will be developed and explained in class, along with the necessary skills for organizing, coding, and analyzing data.
+As the exact skills and resources needed will vary according to students' choices about the project, assignments will be further developed and explained in class, along with the necessary skills for organizing, coding, and analyzing data.

 Writing up